vickysinghhere/vickysinghhere/README.md

 </br>
 </br>

-I'm **Vicky Kumar Singh**, a Full Stack Developer 🚀 from India, currently, I'm working as a **Software Development Engineer** at **Infogain India PVT LTD**.
+I'm **Vicky Kumar Singh**, a Full Stack Developer 🚀 from India, currently, I'm working as a **Senior Software Engineer** at **Paytm**.
 I love to explore new and upcoming technologies.
 I'm a greedy geek striving for excellence.
 Coding is the way I kill time.
 Full-stack developer.
 Besides programming, I enjoy writting, I have published a Novel **An Open Confession**.

 - 🌱 I’m currently learning: _```AWS Developer Associate```_.